 The story of William Henry Harrison’s untimely death ^

-Ok but for real, there are lots of cool people from Indiana, like Gus Grissom the astronaut, or Eli Lilly the Pharmaceutical company or Lew Wallace, author of Ben Hur, or Ernie Pyle who won a Pulitzer for his WW2 Journalism, or Michael Jackson and the Jackson 5 out of Gary.
+Ok but for real, there are lots of cool people from Indiana, like Gus Grissom the astronaut, or Eli Lilly the Pharmaceutical company and patron of the arts or Lew Wallace, author of Ben Hur, or Ernie Pyle who won a Pulitzer for his WW2 Journalism, or Michael Jackson and the Jackson 5 out of Gary.
 We even claim Abraham Lincoln because he lived in Southern Indiana from age 7-21, and those are important years in a young man’s life.

 Thanks to Parks and Rec, Leslie Knope helped put Indiana on the modern map.
 Pretty much my only complaint about the show (I’m from Northern Indiana, which is kind of like Chicago-lite) is that they don’t sound like true Indiana natives when they say Indianapolis.
 You don’t pronounce every syllable.
 It’s more like a nasal Ind’n’ap’liss.
 It doesn’t matter if you have the most non-regional lack-of-accent, you always say your state’s name and capital like a true native.